Optometry

 You can book an appointment through your local health center, community clinic, or directly through us.
 We work with First Nations communities to set up scheduled visits and regular screenings.

-A typical tele-optometry exam takes about 30-45 minutes, depending on the tests required.
+A typical optometry exam takes about 30-45 minutes, depending on the tests required.

 Yes!
 If a prescription is needed, we’ll provide customized glasses that can be delivered directly to your community.